kujenga/golang-lab-chat/lessons/05-handle-joins.md

     Trying 127.0.0.1...
     Connected to localhost.
     Escape character is '^]'.
-    Welcome to Jen's chat server!
+    Welcome to my chat server!
     Please enter your username: funcuddles
     Welcome, funcuddles
     *** funcuddles just joined the chatroom